WorkflowLineNow workflow

 The most common shape for replenishment orders.
 You open the inventory screen, see which items are below PAR or trending toward stockout, add them to a cart, and the cart becomes a PO.
 Used when:

 What to look for: the recommendation has to actually be right.
 A recommendation engine that uses simple sell-through rate or "min/max" misses items with intermittent demand (specialty bitters, seasonal products, anything that sells in clumps).
-The right system uses statistical methods that classify each item's demand pattern and forecast appropriately.
-Walmart-grade math at SMB pricing.
+The right system uses statistical methods that classify each item's demand pattern and forecast appropriately inside the PO workflow.

 3. Auto-build (the system creates the PO for you)